garg-tejas/tic-tac-toe-RL/README.md

 - Minimax Algorithm with Alpha-Beta Pruning
 - Q-Learning with Experience Replay
 - Deep Q-Network (DQN) with Curriculum Learning
-- Monte Carlo Tree Search (Coming Soon)
+- Monte Carlo Tree Search (MCTS) with RAVE and Virtual Loss

 The game provides a graphical user interface built with Pygame, allowing players to compete against different AI opponents or play against another human player.